Learn More About InDesign Classes in Atlanta

 A Marketing Coordinator develops strategies and monitors sales across a variety of channels, from email to web to social.
 Marketing Coordinators can use Adobe InDesign to create interactive and engaging PDF documents, helping them (or the company they work for) stand out against their competitors.
 All of this is true for other marketing roles as well (copywriter, SEO specialist, and Social Media Manager), but as a Marketing Coordinator, you can expect to earn around $50,000.
 More specialized roles within marketing can earn much more, even over six figures.

 Atlanta is a thriving metropolitan area, boasting the fifth largest population in the U.S. with 5.9 million residents.
-Corporations such as Coca-Cola, Home Depot, UPS, Delta Air Lines, and Turner Broadcasting all call Atlanta home and contribute to making it one of the nation's leading international cities.
+Corporations such as Coca-Cola, Home Depot, UPS, Delta Air Lines, and Turner Broadcasting all call Atlanta home, contributing to its status as one of the nation’s leading international cities.
 All of this makes Atlanta an exceptional place to learn and work with Adobe InDesign.
-Below are a few InDesign trainings local to the Atlanta region, as well as several online offerings that may fit your schedule better.
+Below are a few InDesign training sessions local to the Atlanta region, as well as several online offerings that may better fit your schedule.

 Tuition for this course includes one-on-one mentoring, setup assistance, and a free retake.
 Payment plans and other forms of financial assistance are available for those who need it.